 Let yourself laugh

 Even if you don’t feel like it.
-Think of something funny, watch a comedy or whatever gives you a giggle.
+Think of something funny, watch a comedy or whatever gives you a giggle and makes you smile.
 Laughter is a great mood booster and helps eliminate stresses.
 And it’s much easier to be positive when we aren’t as stressed.

 Start the day on a positive note